asmecher/beacon/README.md

 To install the tool:
 - Clone the repository locally
 - Install composer dependencies: `composer install`
-- Create an empty database called "beacon" (username=beacon, password=beacon) [FIXME]
+- Create an empty database called "beacon" (username=beacon, password=beacon).
+(This can be overridden using environment variables.)
-- Create the database schema by running `php processBeaconLog.php -c`
+- Create the database schema by running `php manage.php -c

 ## Usage

-There are two stages involved in processing the beacon data:
+There are three stages involved in processing the beacon data:

-1. Parsing the access logs
+1. Parsing the access logs for installations
-2. Processing the beacon list
+2. Extracting the list of contexts (e.g. journals) from the installations
+3. Updating the beacon data for each context.

 ### Parsing the access logs